davidjguru/the-russian-llulaby/content/blog/how-to-integrate-javascript-in-drupal.md

 ### Exercise 2: Defining our new custom library

-Let's see...in our custom module, we'll include un nuevo fichero module_name.libraries.yml in order to describe the new dependencies, so in our case study, we'll create a new file called javascript_custom_module.libraries.yml filled with the next lines:
+Let's see...in our custom module, we'll include a new file module_name.libraries.yml in order to describe the new dependencies, so in our case study, we'll create a new file called javascript_custom_module.libraries.yml filled with the next lines:

 ```
 // Case 1: Basic library file with only JavaScript dependencies.